KCL-BMEIS/OOP/week3B.md

 --

-Let's illustrate with an example:

-We want to add two additional constructors
+Let's illustrate with an example: we want to add two additional constructors
 - one will take an existing list of fragments to initialise the algorithm
 - the other will load the list of fragments from file, and use that to initialise the algorithm